Switzerland in the Eurovision Song Contest 2009: Background

-The Swiss national broadcaster, SRG SSR idée suisse, broadcasts the event within Switzerland and organises the selection process for the nation's entry.
-SRG SSR idée suisse confirmed their intentions to participate at the 2009 Eurovision Song Contest on 11 July 2008.
+The Swiss national broadcaster, the Swiss Broadcasting Corporation (SRG SSR), broadcasts the event within Switzerland and organises the selection process for the nation's entry.
+SRG SSR confirmed their intentions to participate at the 2009 Eurovision Song Contest on 11 July 2008.
 Along with their participation confirmation, the broadcaster also announced that the Swiss entry for the 2009 contest would be selected internally.
 Switzerland has selected their entry for the Eurovision Song Contest through both national finals and internal selections in the past.
 Since 2005, the Swiss entry was internally selected for the competition.

 Before Eurovision

 Internal selection

-SRG SSR idée suisse opened a submission period between 11 July 2008 and 20 October 2008 for interested artists and composers to submit their entries.
+SRG SSR opened a submission period between 11 July 2008 and 20 October 2008 for interested artists and composers to submit their entries.
 Eligible artists were those that have had television and stage experience (live performances), have made at least one video and have released at least one CD which placed among the top 50 in an official chart.
 In addition to the public submission, the broadcaster was also in contact with individual composers and lyricists as well as the music industry to be involved in the selection process.

 On 18 January 2009, Swiss newspaper Blick claimed that the band Lovebugs had been selected to represent Switzerland in Moscow, which was subsequently confirmed the following day during the SF 1 programme Glanz & Gloria.
-"The Highest Heights", which was released as part of their new album of the same name, was announced as the song on 23 February 2009; a poll on radio station DRS 1 prior to the announcement also showed that listeners preferred "The Highest Heights" over the other songs on the album.
-Both the artist and song were selected from 55 entry submissions by a five-member jury panel consisting of music experts and representatives of the three broadcasters in Switzerland: the Swiss-German broadcaster Schweizer Fernsehen (SF), the Swiss-French broadcaster Télévision Suisse Romande (TSR) and the Swiss-Italian broadcaster Radiotelevisione svizzera (RSI).
+"The Highest Heights", which was released as part of their new album of the same name, was announced as the song on 23 February 2009; a poll on radio station DRS 1 prior to the announcement also indicated that listeners preferred "The Highest Heights" over the other songs on the album.
+Both the artist and song were selected from 55 entry submissions by a five-member jury panel consisting of music experts and representatives of the three broadcasters in Switzerland: the Swiss-German broadcaster Schweizer Fernsehen (SF), the Swiss-French broadcaster Télévision Suisse Romande (TSR) and the Swiss-Italian broadcaster Radiotelevisione svizzera (TSI).
 "The Highest Heights" was written by members of Lovebugs Adrian Sieber, Thomas Rechberger and Florian Senn.
 The official music video of the song was released on 7 March 2009.